Turkana catches up on touch-free handwashing following Covid fears

 The three handwashing stations have been cemented and the tanks fixed more with metal as an extra precaution so that it cannot be easily stolen, breakages are minimised and water and soap are maintained.

-The facility frequently gets soap from the county department of health and partners to effectively ensure the critical Covid-19 prevention measure is adhered to always.
+The facility frequently gets soap from the county department of health and partners to effectively ensure the critical Covid-19 prevention measure is adhered to.

 At St Mary's Kalokol Dispensary, besides the three handwashing stations, the facility benefited from water trucking services because the town is one of the water-scarce areas in the arid and semi-arid county.